 The Welding Technologies program has the following minimum admissions requirements:

 - 1. Complete an LTC online application

 - 2. Take the TABE

 - 3. Meet with a career advisor

-- 4. Confer with the program instructor or department chairperson prior to actual enrollment
+- 4. Confer with the program instructor prior to actual enrollment

 TEST OF ADULT BASIC EDUCATION (TABE)